-- 9. We will respect your confidentiality as far as we can but there are times when we cannot guarantee this, for example, where if the whistleblowing relates to a criminal offence or if there are child protection or adult safeguarding issues.
-You must say straight away if you do not want anyone else to know it was you who raised the concern. - 10.
-You will not have a say in how your concern is dealt with.
-The Council (or the prescribed person) can keep you informed about the action they've taken, but they cannot give you much detail if they have to keep the confidence of other people.

-- 11. If we proceed to a formal investigation, we may require you to give evidence along with other workers and witnesses; we are, in some circumstances, able to do this without disclosing the identity of the whistleblower.
-A statement from you may also be required as part of criminal or disciplinary proceedings this depends on the nature of the concern. - 12.
+- 13. You will not have a say in how your concern is dealt with.
+The Council (or the prescribed person) can keep you informed about the action they've taken, but they cannot give you much detail if they have to keep the confidence of other people. - 14.
+If we proceed to a formal investigation, we may require you to give evidence along with other workers and witnesses; we are, in some circumstances, able to do this without disclosing the identity of the whistleblower.
+A statement from you may also be required as part of criminal or disciplinary proceedings this depends on the nature of the concern. - 15.
 If you ask us to treat the matter in confidence, we will do our utmost to respect your request however, it is not possible to guarantee confidentiality.
 We will attempt to ensure the whistleblower's identity is not disclosed to third parties.
 If the information you provide includes personal information about another person, then that person may be entitled to access it under subject access provisions of the Data Protection Act.
 The whistleblower's identity will not be disclosed unless the law allows or compels us to do so.
-If we are in a position where we cannot maintain confidentiality and so have to make disclosures, we will discuss the matter with you first.
+If we are in a position where we cannot maintain confidentiality and so have to make disclosures, we will discuss the matter with you first. - 16.
 If your whistleblowing disclosure results in an internal investigation and you provide a witness statement under that process, your statement may be used for disciplinary purposes.
 This means your statement may be given to the subject as part of a disciplinary hearing.
-A worker subject to the disciplinary process can also ask to see personal information held about them at any time under the subject access provisions of the Data Protection Act - this may include information within your statement.
-If it is possible to provide access to personal information within your statement without revealing any information about you, we will do so.

-If your statement is not required for disciplinary purposes, it will be:

-- held confidentially on our case file (until the case file is destroyed after 7 years) - released only with your consent or a Police / Court Order
+A worker subject to the disciplinary process can also ask to see personal information held about them at any time under the subject access provisions of the Data Protection Act this may include information within your statement.
+If it is possible to provide access to personal information within your statement without revealing any information about you, we will do so. - 17.
+If your statement is not required for disciplinary purposes, it will be: - held confidentially on our case file (until the case file is destroyed after 7 years) - released only with your consent or a Police / Court Order - 18.
+The Council: - does not expect you to give us your consent this is your decision alone but we are required by law to ask you - does not need a reason should you choose to refuse the request - 19.
+If you find yourself the subject of a whistleblowing disclosure and a decision is made to investigate, the Council will follow the appropriate employment procedure: dignity at work, grievance or disciplinary.
+This means you will have all the rights contained in that procedure, such as, the opportunity to respond to the allegation and representation at the investigatory interview. - 20.
+It may be that our investigations do not confirm your allegation.
+We take all concerns seriously and can assure you that no action will be taken against you if you have raised a concern in the genuine belief that it is, or may be, true